 McGarry recently spent the 2015 holiday season as the face of Farberware, a new chapter in an ongoing and successful partnership with the home cooking brand.
 Along with developing a series of holiday recipes ranging from Apple Pie Pancakes to Turtle Thumbprint Cookies, the campaign also included a series of social media videos that encouraged thousands of bakers of all skill levels across the U.S. to grab an apron and get in the kitchen over a period of 12 weeks.

 While you may have first fallen in love with her food writing, McGarry has proven she is equally comfortable in front of both a camera and a studio audience.
 She recently launched her second web series, aptly titled “Flirt with Dessert,” where she has already glammed up classic desserts like Black Forest cake and Irish Crème Cheesecake and will soon share her expert cake decorating tips.
 Each time the culinary personality appears on screen or does a live baking demo, it’s easy to see the chef is both knowledgeable and relatable to people at any skill level.

 “One of the favorite parts of my job is when I get to teach others how to bake one of my new desserts,” McGarry said.
 “It makes me happy to know that I’m inspiring others to step inside the kitchen.”

-In addition to her multiple media ventures, McGarry also does recipe development, restaurant consulting, custom cakes and dessert catering.
-When she is not baking, researching menus or writing her popular blog and working with her clients, McGarry enjoys running, traveling and attending the concerts of her favorite country artists.
+In addition to her work as a culinary personality, McGarry is also available for recipe development, food writing and photography, and consulting.
+Her creativity and meticulous attention to detail make her a clear choice for companies to partner with.
+When she isn’t baking, adding another winning entry to her popular blog and working with clients, McGarry also enjoys running, traveling and catching the concerts of her favorite country artists in Nashville.